ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/debugging.md

 ## When Using LLVM (Later)

-When we add LLVM compilation, two more techniques become essential:
+When we add LLVM compilation, two more techniques become useful:

 ### Print the IR